gchure/phd/src/chapter_04/section_10_methods.md

 appropriate experimental temperature with aeration until an OD$_{600nm}$ of approximately $0.25 - 0.35$.
 Due to pipetting errors, cultures reached OD$_{600nm} \approx 0.3$ at slightly different points in time.
-To ensure that strains could be directly compared, all strains were back diluted by several fold until equivalent.
+To ensure that strains could be directly compared, all strains were diluted by several fold until equivalent.
 When all samples reached the appropriate OD$_{600nm}$, the cells were harvested for imaging.